casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ## Listening to the Event Stream

+Applications can listen for such events for a specific account during a particular era, containing certain data.
+Then, they can parse the data and discard what is not needed.
 To consume the event stream, set up an event listener in your dApp using the following code:

 <Tabs>